OrtheSnowJames/capture-flag-io/README.md

 ## About

 This game is built using my custom TypeScript game engine.
 While there are many game engines available, none quite matched the features I was looking for.
-So I did what any reasonable developer would do - built my own engine held together with hopes and dreams!
+So I did what any reasonable developer would do - built my own engine!

 ### Design Philosophy
 - Minimalist cubic player designs (intentional!)
-- Whatever I think goes into the game
+- Whatever I think goes into the game goes into the game

 ## Installation